Christian August, Prince of Waldeck and Pyrmont: Life

-Christian August was the son of Prince Karl August of Waldeck and Pyrmont and his wife Countess Palatine Christiane Henriette of Zweibrücken-Birkenfeld.
+Christian August was the third son of Prince Karl August of Waldeck and Pyrmont and his wife Countess Palatine Christiane Henriette of Zweibrücken-Birkenfeld.

-He was a friend of the arts, and how his parents he was inspired by antiquity.
-Therefore, his Grand Tour brought him to Italy where he was one of the temporary companions of Johann Wolfgang von Goethe on his Italian Journey.
+He was a friend of the arts, and through his parents he was inspired by antiquity.
+Therefore, his Grand Tour took him to Italy where he was one of the temporary companions of Johann Wolfgang von Goethe on his Italian Journey.
 Goethe spoke approvingly of a common trip to Pozzuoli and "the company of such a perfect and well educated prince".
 Waldeck suggested to Goethe to travel together to Croatia and Greece.
 Goethe declined: "If one looks out into the world and enters the world enters, then one should be wary, so one is isn't carried away or perhaps even goes crazy".
 Christian August later contributed significantly to the large collection of antiques in the Waldecker Arolsen Castle.

 Like his father, the last commander of the Dutch army in the War of the Austrian Succession, Christian August also entered into the military service.
 In 1770 he was made a lieutenant colonel in the Austrian Dragoon Regiment No. 39 Karl August, Count Palatine of Zweibrücken-Birkenfeld.
 A year later he became commander of that unit.
 He fought as a volunteer on the Russian side in the Russo-Turkish War (1768-1774) against the Ottoman Empire.
 In 1773 he returned with the rank of colonel back to his Austrian regiment, and the Emperor appointed him to be its keeper.
 Henceforth it was called Dragoon Regiment No. 39 Prince Waldeck.
 In 1781, he published his Kleine Berichtigungen über Versuch einer Geschichte des bayerischen Erbfolgekrieges ("Small corrections to an attempt to describe the history of the Bavarian War of Succession").
 In the Russo-Turkish War (1787-1792), he served under Field Marshal Ernst Gideon von Laudon.
 He won some battles and was promoted to lieutenant field marshal.

 As such, Christian August of Waldeck commanded a division against the French troops at the beginning of the War of the First Coalition in 1792.
 He was wounded while exploring the fortress Thionville and lost his left arm.